jeandi7/jeandi7blog/content/posts/16-post/index.md

 Google Zanzibar is a globally distributed authorization system capable of processing million of client queries per second.

-At first glance Google's Consistent Global Authorization System paper is not easy to read
+At first glance Google's Consistent Global Authorization System paper (2019) is not easy to read.

-The code provided here is a didactic example to understand the spirit of the google zanzibar language
+The code provided here is a didactic example to understand the spirit of the google zanzibar language.

 For this example I used the Ichiban prolog library developed in Go.